 We hear people talk about the UN Convention on the Rights of Persons with Disabilities (CRPD), but how many of us have read it?
 It’s a big document and not easy to read.
 It covers every aspect of life and every person of every age.
 The CRPD matters to all of us.
 Eventually disability will touch each of us and our family members and friends.
-So disability rights are everyone’s rights.
-But not everyone can understand the way it is written.
-The Easy Read CRPD captures the key content in less words.

 The Easy Read version of the CRPD is a great way for most people to get a grasp of the issues.
 This version by Enable is complete with illustrations.

 These documents make for handy ready reference for everyone without having to work through the UN document itself.
 You can access all documents through the UN website.

 There’s also a great two-minute video from the Disability Advocacy Resource Unit – see below.
 This is very useful for anyone wanting to get the disability rights message across, say, in a training session or group meeting.
 Different people with disability each list a right that is within the CRPD.
 Nicely put together and easy to watch.